 The Meadow Road Trail travels alongside Meadow Rd and Red Oak Hill Rd for 1.7 miles and connects to the start of both the Farmington Canal Heritage Trail North and Farmington River Trail.
-Its a good place to start as the first parking lot along the Farmington Canal Heritage Trail North is not until the Brickyard Road parking lot.
 There are three parking areas along the Meadow Road Trail, one just 0.4 miles shy of the Farmington Canal Heritage Trail.

 Starting from the Conklin Nature Trail parking lot; The parking lot is next to the Pequabuck River, which flows into the Farmington River.
 I suggest you take a quick detour along the nature trail to where the rivers meet and check out the house up a small knoll across the river.
 Fabulous.
 Next, take another quick detour by Heading Left (East) out of the parking lot along the Meadow Road Trail to where the trail crosses over an old stone arch bridge with views overlooking a marsh.
 We saw the biggest turtle I've ever seen outside of a zoo.
 If you were to continue east the trail narrows and ends at Garden St (Route 10).